Quantum effects on neutrino parameters from a flavored gauge boson: RGE of the Weinberg operator with a Z'

-The concrete values of the eigenvalues and their ordering depends chiefly on the hierarchy of the eigenvalues at the cut-off scale.
-Let us consider two different scenarios: $\kappa_1, \kappa_2 \ll \kappa_3$, which naturally leads to a normal ordering at low energies, and $\kappa_3\ll \kappa_1,\kappa_2$, which naturally leads to an inverted ordering at low energies.
+The expected neutrino mass ordering depends chiefly on the ordering of the moduli of the eigenvalues of $\kappa$ at the cut-off scale.
+Let us consider two different scenarios: $|\kappa_1|, |\kappa_2| \ll |\kappa_3|$, which naturally leads to a normal ordering at low energies, and $|\kappa_3|\ll |\kappa_1|, |\kappa_2|$, which naturally leads to an inverted ordering at low energies.

-\subsubsection{Normal mass hierarchy: \texorpdfstring{$|\kappa_1|,\, |\kappa_2|\ll |\kappa_3|$}{k1, k2 << k3}}
+\subsubsection{Normal mass hierarchy: \texorpdfstring{$|\kappa_1|,\, |\kappa_2|\ll |\kappa_3|$}{|k1|, |k2| << |k3|}}

-One of the most notable features of the scenario with a flavored gauge symmetry is that the lightest neutrino mass can receive at the one-loop level significant contributions from the heavier eigenvalues.
+One of the most notable features of the scenario with a flavored gauge symmetry is that the lightest neutrino mass can receive at the one-loop level significant contributions from the heavier masses.
 Let us consider the limiting case where $\kappa_1=0$ and $\kappa_2<\kappa_3$ at the cut-off scale.
-Then, at the scale $M_{Z'}$, one finds a spectrum with normal ordering\footnote{Note that depending on the ratio $\kappa_2/\kappa_3$ at the cut-off scale, we may also obtain inverted ordering.} with
+Then, at the scale $M_{Z'}$, one finds a spectrum with normal ordering~\footnote{Note that depending on the ratio $\kappa_2/\kappa_3$ at the cut-off scale, we may also obtain inverted ordering.} with

 which gives a hierarchy between the lightest and the heaviest neutrino given by:

 The same conclusion holds even when $\kappa_1\neq 0$ at the cut-off scale, as long as the hierarchy $(\kappa_1/\kappa_3)\big|_{M_1}$ is smaller than the one generated by quantum effects.